 I personally always do a lot of research before any new electronics purchase.
-IMF’s can be a persistent problem with one manufacturer or model until the root cause of the problem is found and corrected.
+IMF can be a persistent problem with one manufacturer or model until the root cause of the problem is found and corrected.
 It could even be a design flaw and not a manufacturing problem.
-I recently purchased a new big screen HD TV and I thought I wanted the top of the line Panasonic 3D Plasma until I learned through reading reviews from several sources that the 2010 models experience early (within 3 months) loss of black levels and not enough information was available to determine if it was fixed in the 2011 models.
+I recently purchased a new big-screen HD TV and I thought I wanted the top of the line Panasonic 3D Plasma until I learned through reading reviews from several sources that the 2010 models experience early (within 3 months) loss of black levels and not enough information was available to determine if it was fixed in the 2011 models.
 So I bought my second choice.

 The other more obvious thing you can do specifically with a computer hard drive is to back up your data or image your entire system.
 I personally use a product called Acronis True Image.
 I make a backup image of my entire system and then make incremental backups every night.
 I have it set to keep 10 past increments so I can always reset back to an earlier recent version.
 I back this up to a dedicated 1 TB external Hard Drive.
 What if that hard drive fails you say?
 Well, the likelihood of your computer hard drive and your external hard drive failing at the same time is remote but I own my own business so I have a redundant external hard drive that I do redundant backups on just to be safe.

 I would also recommend you get a good quality surge protector, not the kind you get at Walmart next to the extension cords but a good quality unit from a retailer like Best Buy or any computer supply retailer.
 I USE A Belkin unit that cost around $40 USD.

 Check this if you need some Freeware to Monitor Hard Disk for Potential Failure.

 The author of this Guest Post, Randy L. Miller is the C.E.O of Alagad Incorporated and is also a member of TWC Forums.